 SLOPE RATES FOR STRAIGHT LINE SUPERELEVATION TRANSITIONS

-30 mph 1:100
+1:100

-40 mph 1:125
+1:125

-45-50 mph 1 1:150
+1:150

 1. A slope rate of 1:125 may be used for 45 mph under restricted conditions.

 The length of superelevation transition is to be determined by the relative slope rate between the travel way edge of pavement and the profile grade, except that the minimum length of transition shall be 50 ft. for design speeds under 40 mph and 75 ft. for design speeds of 40 mph or greater.
 For additional information on transitions, see the Design Standards, Index 511.